mlflow/mlflow/docs/source/model-registry.rst

 API Workflow
 ============

-An alternative way to interact with Model Registry is using the `MLflow model flavor <https://www.mlflow.org/docs/latest/python_api/index.html>`_ or `MLflow Client Tracking API <https://www.mlflow.org/docs/latest/python_api/mlflow.tracking.html>`_ interface.
+An alternative way to interact with Model Registry is using the :ref:`MLflow model flavor <python-api>` or :ref:`MLflow Client Tracking API <mlflow.tracking>` interface.
 In particular, you can register a model during an MLflow experiment run or after all your experiment runs.

 Adding an MLflow Model to the Model Registry